Field Mob

-Field Mob is an American hip hop duo from Albany, Georgia, composed of artists Darion "Smoke" Crawford and Shawn Timothy "Shawn Jay" Johnson.
+Field Mob was an American hip-hop duo from Albany, Georgia, composed of artists Darion "Smoke" Crawford and Shawn Timothy "Shawn Jay" Johnson.
+They have not been actively releasing music together since 2011 when they were dropped from the Disturbing Tha Peace record label.

 History

 Formation

 Darion and Shawn grew up on the outskirts of Albany a few blocks from each other in a relatively poor neighborhood locally known as "The Field" because of its semi-rural location as compared to the city's public housing.
 As teenagers attending Monroe Comprehensive High School, Darion observed Shawn and a group of friends holding rap freestyle battles in the schools courtyard, with Shawn being the "reigning champion."
 Darion decided to challenge Shawn on the idea that "he was just as good" and won.
 For four weeks afterward, the informal competition continued daily, with the victor alternating between himself and Shawn, and attracting the attention of many other students who came to spectate.
 Eventually, Shawn offered to form a rap group with Darion, and Field Mob was born.

 According to Smoke and Shawn Jay, the origins of the duo's name are twofold.
 Field is a reference not only to the neighborhood where they grew up, but also an allusion to a slang term for the southern United States.
 Mob signifies the strength the duo represents: "We're two people but together we make an army.
 We're making a strong statement with two people.
 We're a two man army."